Frando/rust-node-noise-handshake/README.md

 * `cargo run -- server 8000`
 * `cargo run -- client 8000`

 Current state: rust/rust and node/node works.
-With rust/node and node/rust the client finishes correctly, the server not.
+With rust/node and node/rust the client finishes correctly, the server not. **UPDATE: It works!
+After long debugging I found the cause - the nonces were padded differently.**